libp2p/specs/noise/README.md

-Any early data provided to noise-libp2p when initiating a connection MUST be included in the [signed handshake payload](#the-libp2p-signed-handshake-payload) as a byte string without alteration by the noise-libp2p implementation.
+Any early data provided to noise-libp2p when initiating a connection MUST be included in the [signed handshake payload](#the-libp2p-signed-handshake-payload) as a byte string without alteration by the noise-libp2p implementation, and a valid signature of the early data MUST be included as described below.

 #### The libp2p Signed Handshake Payload